ee-minikube/hello/README.md

 COPY --from=builder /go/src/app/main .
 ```

-## Step: Build the Golang helloworld app in debian stretch docker and deploy to latest alpine - with a google gcr tag push  latest to gcr.
+## Steps: Build the Golang helloworld app in debian stretch docker and deploy to latest alpine - with a google gcr tag push  latest to gcr.

 ### Open a terminal in Mac and run the following from the hello directory: